jbacardit-uz/idp-iothub-connection-examples/node-red/README.md

 ![alt text](https://github.com/JoBaAl/idp-iothub-connection-examples/blob/main/img/device-info.png).

-To get the the information to connect to each one of your devices you need to make the following request
+To get the information to connect to each one of your devices you need to make the following request

 ```zsh
 curl -X 'GET' \